Batik - Introduction

 1. Take it to the dry cleaners and let them get it out.
 (Some won't do it for you)

 2. Boil the wax out.
 This is the oldest form of batik wax removal.
-Choose a pot that will comfortably hold your fabric and fill with water and a dash of Kieralon to get the wax and any remaining excess dye away from the fabric.
+Choose a pot that will comfortably hold your fabric and fill with water and a dash of detergent to get the wax and any remaining excess dye away from the fabric.
 Bring to a simmer/boil and add fabric.
 Use something to stir the fabric around in the boiling water and keep it submerged.
 After a few minutes, the wax will boil out of the fabric and float to the top.
 When the wax seems completely removed from the fabric, remove from heat and allow the water to cool.
 Be sure that the fabric sits on the bottom of the pan, avoiding the floating wax residue.
 Allow to cool and peel the hardened wax off the surface and remove the fabric.
 In Indonesia, people skim the hot melted wax off the boiling vats with big perforated ladles.
 Whatever works!

 3. Iron the wax out.
 This is also a traditional wax removal process.
 The fabric is sandwiched between layers of absorbent paper such as Newsprint and heat is applied by iron, to melt the wax out.
 This process often leaves a wax residue (looks like a grease spot) that is very difficult to remove, so it is not recommended.